 As a team parent, you can help the coaches by taking some of the administration of the team off of their shoulders and spreading out some of the work.

 And if you want to earn money and be involved, we are constantly looking to train and certify officials.
-Officials pay start at $30 for a 3rd/4th grade game and progresses up to $85 a game for high school.
+Officials pay start at $30 for a 3rd/4th grade game and it progresses up to $85 a game for high school.
 Its a great way to stay in shape and help grow the sport.
-If you want more information on becoming an official, contact Tracy Isbell at email@example.com.
+If you want more information on becoming an official, contact Tracy Isbell at firstname.lastname@example.org.